 - The number of inquiries exceeded what you expected.

 How to send a credit inquiry removal letter

-To send a credit inquiry removal letter you should contact the appropriate credit reporting agency in which the inquiry was published under.
-Credit inquiry removal letters can both be sent to the credit reporting agencies and to the lender who issued the credit inquiry.
+To send a credit inquiry removal letter, you should contact any credit reporting agency that is reporting the inquiry.
+Credit inquiry removal letters can be sent to both the credit reporting agencies and the lender who issued the credit inquiry.